 About Superior Debt Relief

 Superior Debt Relief was established in 1998 in order to ethically help consumers lower their credit card debt while encouraging them to develop smart financial habits.
 The company has even lobbied Congress for consumer advocacy legislation.
-To back up its claims as a customer centered company, Superior Debt Relief has been able to maintain an ‘A’ rating from the BBB.

 Time in Business